robrich/docker-hands-on-workshop/00-Install/README.md

 Downloading docker images takes a while, so let's kick this off so we make sure they exist when we need them:

-1. `docker pull ubuntu`
+1. `docker pull nginx`
-2. `docker pull nginx`
+2. `docker pull node`
-3. `docker pull node`
+3. `docker pull microsoft/aspnetcore:2`
-4. `docker pull microsoft/dotnet`
+4. `docker pull microsoft/aspnetcore-build:2`

-If you're on a Windows machine, switch to Windows Containers by right-clicking the Docker icon in the system tray and choose "Switch to Windows Containers", then download these additional containers:
+If you're preparing for the conference from your hotel room or you're following this tutorial online, switch to Windows Containers by right-clicking the Docker icon in the system tray and choose "Switch to Windows Containers", then download these additional containers:

+**If you're in the room, don't download these windows containers as we'll kill the conference wifi**

 1. `docker pull microsoft/nanoserver`
-2. `docker pull stefanscherer/node-windows:7-nano`
+2. `docker pull stefanscherer/node-windows`
+3. `docker pull microsoft/aspnetcore:2`
+4. `docker pull microsoft/aspnetcore-build:2`
-3. Switch back to Linux containers -- we'll begin with Linux workloads
+5. Switch back to Linux containers -- we'll begin with Linux workloads

 ![Switch to Windows Containers](switch-to-windows.png)